UmaSanskriti/Progress-page-mistakes-tag-experiment/README.md

 # Progress Page Mistake Tag Experiment

 This repository demonstrates a lightweight analytics stack for surfacing mistake-tag insights from student assessment attempts.
-It consists of a FastAPI backend backed by SQLite, a seed/ingestion workflow for the provided CSV, and a static frontend dashboard that consumes an aggregated `/subtopics` endpoint.
+It consists of a FastAPI backend backed by SQLite, a seed/ingestion workflow for the provided CSV, and a static frontend dashboard that surfaces both subtopic-level aggregates (`/subtopics`) and per-student breakdowns (`/student_subtopics`).

 ## Project structure